-Whether you move passengers, minerals, or patients, success means getting your payload to where it needs to be, in a safe and timely manner.
+Whether you move minerals, passengers, or patients, success means getting your payload to where it needs to be, in a safe and timely manner.
 Whatever hurdles stand in your way, reliable voice and data communications can help ensure the journey is secure and efficient.
-Bruce Magee, General Manager for Mining at Tait offers some insight.
+Bruce Magee, General Manager for Services at Tait offers some insight.
+Continue Reading

 As the 2018 year comes to a close, we look back on some of the highlights for Tait and the critical communications industry.
 Ranging from monumental contracts, product releases, insights, and green innovations, 2018 has been busy and exciting across the board.
 We would like to share these moments with you, and revisit some of your favorite stories from this year.